dmarius99/ImplementationDiscriminator/README.md

 Manages in run-time multiple implementations based on a interface and a discriminator parameter.
 It is a annotation to be used in Java applications.
 Is used to specify the value of the Discriminator method parameter for implementations of the given interface.
-The Discriminator annotation can only be specified on concrete classes having the same interface.
+The Discriminated annotation can only be specified on concrete classes having the same interface.
-The Discriminator annotation can specify if the methods that return Collections should be aggregated or not.
+The Discriminated annotation can specify if the methods that return Collections should be aggregated or not.
-The discriminator value should be implemented in a separate bean that implements DiscriminatorImplementation.
+The discriminated value should be implemented in a separate bean that implements DiscriminatorImplementation.
 Example:

 Wanted: